jahm89/movie_rental/README.md

 3. You can find in the root path the file: TestApplaudoStudio.postman_collection.json to run test all the APIs in POSTMAN.

+4. Due to Heroku, after some time the uploaded movies are deleted, this is an aclaration.
+   (I didn't know that before to upload the images to a local folder)

 # Sections:
 1. How to install in your local
 2. How test in Heroku